 Skill Building Strategies:

-These are the strategies that will be implemented to teach new skills.
+In a behaviour intervention plan, these are the strategies that will be implemented to teach new skills.
 These strategies can be tools like visual schedules, token boards or the specific steps that will be taught to the child to accomplish a new skill.

 These are the strategies that will be employed once the behaviour has happened.
 These are important so that everyone on the team is aware of how to respond when the target behaviour happens.
 Consequence strategies are not exclusively negative, they are simply what happens after the target behaviour.
 Examples of positive consequences are receiving praise for completing an assignment on time, getting a high five for trying a new food or earning extra time on a device.

 Data is an important part of any applied behaviour analysis intervention.
 Data is taken to measure change, how quickly that change is happening and to identify when that change is not occurring.
 Treatment decisions like when to change targets, when to revise interventions or when a skill is mastered should all be made based on the data that has been collected.
 Data collection should be specific to the situation and able to be gathered with consistency and integrity.
 Bad data doesn’t help anyone.

 Generalization and Maintenance Procedures: